AshmitaRoy/m/index.md

 ![yosemite photo](s (2).JPG)
 <br>

-<span style="color: MEDIUMSEAGREEN;"> <b> Happy Birthday to my super-mumma who brings us happiness and warmth every day </span>
+<b> Happy Birthday to my super-mumma who brings us happiness and warmth every day! </span>
 <br>

 ![sf photo](s (4).JPG)

 <span style="color: MEDIUMSLATEBLUE;"> <b> I love you Mumma!
 Happy Happy Birthday and this webpage is to document all the ways in which you light up our lives, and you make it look EASY!
-From being patient with your potor-potor bokboking, hot-tempered lil monkeys to forgetting our names (even though there's only TWO of us!) - we love you and we appreciate you more than you know.  </b> </span>
+From being patient with your potor-potor bokboking, hot-tempered lil monkeys to forgetting our names (even though there's only TWO of us!) - we love and appreciate you more than you know.
+I miss you. </b> </span>
 <br>

 <br>